simonhw/campsite-bookings/README.md

 ![ERDs](static/images/readme/erd-v2.png)

 The User model shown above is the default model supplied with the Django framework, and is included to show how it related to the custom Booking model.
 Another custom Review model was planned but did not make it into this interation of the project.
 Further details on this model can be found in the [Features to be Implemented](#features-to-be-implemented) section.

+### CRUD Functionality
+A key requirement for this project was for users to be able to create, read, update, and/or delete data from the database as appropriate.
+User could interact with the database in these ways as follows:

+#### Create
+* Site users and admin users may **create** by creating an account.
+* Site users may **create** by creating a booking.

+#### Read
+* Site users and admin users may **read** by viewing the home and about pages.
+* Site users may **read** by viewing their list of bookings.
+* Admin user may **read** by viewing the list of all bookings.

+#### Update
+* Site users may **update** by amending their booking information.
+* Admin user may **update** by amending customer's booking information.

+#### Delete
+* Site users may **delete** by cancelling their booking.
+* Admin users may **delete** by cancelling user bookings.

+### Responsiveness
+On small screen sizes, namely mobiles, the website is displayed with content in a scrollable single column.
+This design was chosen as it is a comfortable and familiar experience for mobile users.

+On tablet-sized screens, content is display in multiple columns to make user of the larger space.
+Reviews are now displayed four at a time with the use of previous and next buttons to view the paginated list.

+On large screen sizes, multiple columns are again used, with empty space on the outermost columns to focus the user's attention in the middle of the page.
+This is more aesthetically pleasing than having content spread aross a wide screen.

 ## Features
 The website was designed to be as simple as possible, with little to no distracting content.
 A mobile-first design process was undertaken from the start.